In This Article

 Source: ProSight/Oliver Wyman 2026 CRO Outlook Survey

-For more on protecting your technology environment, see our analysis of OWASP Top 10 for Agentic AI in Financial Institutions and our guide to the Treasury AI Risk Framework for Financial Institutions.
+For more on protecting your technology environment, see our analysis of OWASP Top 10 for Agentic AI in Financial Institutions, our guide to the Treasury AI Risk Framework for Financial Institutions, and our walkthrough of Microsoft 365 Copilot Business pricing and licensing for community banks and credit unions.

-Two paths to AI readiness -- pick the one that fits where you are today.
+Two paths to a Guardian-managed Microsoft 365 Copilot rollout, pick the one that fits where you are today.

-Automated evaluation of your M365 tenant's AI readiness across data governance, permissions, and compliance.
+Automated evaluation of your Microsoft 365 tenant's Copilot readiness across Purview data governance, sensitivity labels, Conditional Access posture, and oversharing exposure.

 FHFA terminated its Anthropic contract in March 2026 following President Trump's directive ordering federal agencies to stop using Anthropic technology.
 The directive came after Anthropic refused to remove AI safety restrictions for Pentagon use, and Defense Secretary Hegseth designated Anthropic as a supply-chain risk to national security.
 FHFA extended the termination to include Fannie Mae and Freddie Mac, sending a signal to the entire financial services industry about AI vendor risk.